SpongeManiac/Flutter-Django-Fullstack-Example/README.md

 # Flutter/Django Fullstack Todo App

-An example project to demonstrate how to create a fullstack crossplatform app using Flutter and Django.
+An example project to demonstrate how to create a fullstack, cross-platform app using Flutter and Django.
 This project is purely for learning purposes and is not production ready.

 ## Requirements